Joining the Church

 Baptism for adults

 While infant baptism is the norm, the Church of Scotland also baptises adults.
-Someone seeking such believer's baptism (also referred to as adult baptism) should approach their local parish minister who will either give specific instruction or invite them to join in the communicants' class.
+Someone seeking an adult baptism should approach their local parish minister who will either give specific instruction or invite them to join in the communicants' class.
 They would then be baptised and confirmed in the same service and have their names added to the communion roll of the congregation.